 I hope you won’t have to be in a state like I was, so in this article, I will describe to you exactly how to make a wickiup.

 Let’s jump right in.

 A wikiup is a type of teepee shelter made from forest debris.
-This was originally used by the Native Americans and came from the word “wikiyap.”
+This was originally used by the American Indian tribes and came from the word “wikiyap.”
 That means “dwelling house.”
-This shelter was used for survival and shelter and is still used for survival and shelter today.
+This survival shelter was used to survive and for ceremonial purposes and is used for survival and shelter today.

 Location and Materials

 First, you have to find a suitable location that would be best.
 Since wickiups are built in forests, it would be best to find an area with lots of trees to reduce bad weather such as winds, rain, and too much heat.